-Enter an employer of record.
+What is an employer of record?

-What does an Employer of Record do?
+What does an employer of record do?

-For example, if you are a UK-based company looking to hire employees in the United States, but you do not have any physical presence in the United States, then an employer of record is how you can make that happen.
+For example, if you are a UK-based company looking to hire employees in the United States, but do not have any physical presence in the United States, then an employer of record is how you can make that happen.

-Employer of record services commonly include:
+Employer of record services include:

 - Employee onboarding